One of the Best Outdoor Trips on a Spring Break in Texas Hill Country

 Disclaimer: Two Worlds Treasures is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 And this post may contain affiliate links.
 Read my Privacy Policy for more info.

-Most of the time we based our vacation on the Texas Hill Country in Fredericksburg, and so was this camping and hiking trip.
+Most of the time, we based our vacation on the Texas Hill Country in Fredericksburg, and so was this camping and hiking trip.

 We wanted to stay in one of the state parks near Fredericksburg, but they were all fully booked.

 Fortunately, we know of a place that always has spaces for last-minute tent campers.
-It’s only 10 minutes away from downtown Fredericksburg, has hot showers, and only $10 nightly.
+It’s only 10 minutes away from downtown Fredericksburg, has hot showers, and costs $10 nightly.
 A place called Lady Bird Johnson Municipal Park.

 This Spring Break in Texas Hill Country itinerary began from our house in the south of Fort Worth.
-If you live in the Dallas/Fort Worth area you are in luck.
+If you live in the Dallas/Fort Worth area, you are in luck.
 If not, you can always follow this itinerary once you are in Fredericksburg.

 Also, since we decided to make the trip a week before Spring Break, all campsites in Texas State Parks near Fredericksburg were fully booked.

-Apparently, camping and hiking during Spring Break in Texas Hill Country is a favorite thing to do.
+Apparently, camping and hiking during Spring Break in the Texas Hill Country is a favorite thing to do.

 A Fun Spring Break in Texas Hill Country